The Taylor Swift effect: 'Miss Americana is turning Travis Kelce into America’s sweetheart'

 Rumors became reality just over a week ago when the Chiefs hosted the Chicago Bears.
 Fox cameras captured footage of Swift, clad in a Chiefs zip-up windbreaker, chatting with Kelce’s mother, cheering for the tight end during the game and screaming and chest bumping after he caught a second-half touchdown pass.

-“We knew right away this broadcast would be notable less for the game coverage and more for whatever images we captured of the pop superstar in attendance,” Richie Zyontz, Fox’s lead NFL producer, .
+“We knew right away this broadcast would be notable less for the game coverage and more for whatever images we captured of the pop superstar in attendance,” Richie Zyontz, Fox’s lead NFL producer, wrote last week.

 The first clip of Swift and Kelce together came from the iPhone of the son of Chicago Bears legend Walter Payton.
 A security guard stopped Jarrett Payton near the Chiefs locker room an hour after the game as the WGN sports reporter and anchor was trying to find his way out of Arrowhead Stadium.
 Payton was clever enough to take out his phone and start filming when he saw some of Kelce’s friends and family walk by and heard chatting and laughter from around the corner.